 Tie Wire: Not recommended for use with cellular glass insulation.

 Temporary Securement: Glass fiber reinforced tape.
-Tape shall be 25 mm (1 in.) wide, high tensile strength fiber reinforced strapping tape.
-Tape is appropriate for providing temporary insulation securement for piping with insulation O.D.'s 457 mm (18 in.) or smaller as long as it is covered with metal jacket afterwards.
+Tape shall be 1 inch wide, high tensile strength fiber reinforced strapping tape.
+Tape is appropriate for providing temporary insulation securement for piping with insulation outside diameters 18 inches or smaller as long as it is covered with metal jacket afterwards.
 Tape is not acceptable as primary means of securement.

-Permanent Securement: Metal bands - Metal bands shall be AISI type 304 (BSI 304 S16) stainless steel, 13 mm wide x 0.4 mm thick (0.5 in. x 0.016 in.), with matching seals or aluminum bands with matching seals, 13 x 0.5 mm (0.5 in. x 0.020 in.) for piping and equipment with O.D. up to 1219mm (48 in.), 19 x 0.5 mm (0.75 in. x 0.020 in.) for larger O.D.
+Permanent Securement: Metal bands - Metal bands shall be AISI type 304 (BSI 304 S16) stainless steel, 0.5 inches wide x 0.016 inches thick, with matching seals or aluminum bands with matching seals, 10.5 inches x 0.020 inches for piping and equipment with an outside diameter up to 48 inches, 0.75 inches x 0.020 inches for larger outside diameter.

 For insulation outdoors, provide aluminum jacket, bonded, overlapped, screwed with pop rivets or screws, and sealant placed on joints as per manufacturer’s recommendation for a water-tight joint.